Mandarin Oriental Tokyo

 All rooms have floor to ceiling windows that make the most of the amazing views

 10 restaurants and bars, three of which have a Michelin star

-Located in Nihonbashi, the old historical center that is now the Tokyo business district
+Located in Nihonbashi, the old historical centre that is now the Tokyo business district

-Call us on (858) 523-9000 to start planning your vacation to Mandarin Oriental Tokyo or take a look at our itineraries to Tokyo
+Call us on to start planning your holiday to Mandarin Oriental Tokyo or take a look at our itineraries to Tokyo

 Located on the top seven floors of the Mitsui Tower, the Mandarin Oriental’s private elevator whisks guests to the astounding Sky Lobby on the 38th floor for check in.
 From this point on the simply startling views of the city beneath are everywhere, including your opulent bathroom, spacious bedroom and even from your massage bed in the spa.